Modelling planar kirigami metamaterials as generalized elastic continua: A generalized continuum model for planar kirigami

 The first term in Eq.\;(\ref{eq:strainEnergy}), $W_0$, arises as follows.
 Suppose we focus solely on regions of length $\sim \ell$ under typical loading, like those in Fig.\;\ref{fig:MacroToMicro}(c,d).
 The local response is then nearly indistinguishable from that of a pure mechanism; the heterogeneity, as seen in Fig.\;\ref{fig:MacroToMicro}(b), only emerges at a much larger scale.
 Because of this feature, we choose $W_0$ to be a bulk elastic energy that is minimized and zero whenever $(\mathbf{y}_{\text{eff}},\xi)$ coincide with a coarse-grained local mechanism,

-Choosing $W_0$ as such allows us to introduce stress proportional to the modulus $c_0$ to penalize deviations from local mechanisms.
+Choosing $W_0$ as such introduces stress proportional to the modulus $c_0$ to penalize deviations from local mechanisms.
 This stress should be significant.
 In fact, as was described in the supplementary material of our previous work \cite{zheng2022continuum}, a coarse-grained kirigami deformation that fails to be locally mechanistic is accompanied by distortions of the panels and hinges comparable to the characteristic length of the panels ($\sim \ell)$.
-As such, $c_0$ should scale with the shear modulus $\mu$ of the material used to fabricate the kirigami (possibly with some weak dependence on $\ell/L$ and $\delta/\ell$).
+As such, $c_0$ should scale with the shear modulus $\mu$ of the material used to fabricate the kirigami (possibly with some weak dependence on $\ell/L$ or $\delta/\ell$).

 The other two terms in the energy density Eq.\;(\ref{eq:strainEnergy}) account for higher order effects related to localized elastic distortions in and nearby the hinges.
 The second term (with modulus $c_1$) is the simplest possible model that approximates the bending energy of the hinges when slits open or close.
-In the effective description, it depends only on the slit actuation $\xi$.
+In the effective description, it depends only on the slit actuation angle $\xi$.
 This actuation counter-rotates the panels to yield the bending, as shown in Fig.\;\ref{fig:MacroToMicro}(d,f).
-Large actuation leads to large localized strains at lengthscales $\sim \delta^2$ nearby the hinges.
-So, we expect that the modulus $c_1$ scales $\sim \mu \delta^2/\ell^2$.
+Large actuation causes localized strains {$\sim |\xi|$} nearby the hinges, { which give a bending energy per cell $\sim \mu |\xi|^2\delta^2$ since the hinges occupy an area $\sim \delta^2$.
+As the cell area is $\sim \ell^2$, the corresponding modulus $c_1$ in Eq.\;(\ref{eq:strainEnergy}) scales as $c_1 \sim \mu \delta^2/\ell^2$}.